openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Advanced Editor
 ===================

-The advanced editor opens a problem in XML.
-Templates for problems such as such as drag and drop and math expression input open directly in the advanced editor.
+The advanced editor shows the OLX markup for a problem.
+Templates for some problem types, such as math expression input, open directly in the advanced editor.

 The following image shows the multiple choice problem above in the advanced